Christina-hshi/psirc/README.md

 The whole psirc pipeline has two main parts: 1.
 Detecting BSJs and inferring FLIs; and 2.
 Quantification of FLIs (both linear and circular FLIs at the same time).
 Each part works well stand-alone, but it is recommended to use them together.

-If you use psirc in your study, please cite(under review, online version can be found on bioRxiv):
+If you use psirc in your study, please cite(under review, online version can be found on bioRxiv): \
-Quantifying full-length circular RNAs in cancer.(2021) Ken Hung-On Yu\*, Christina Huan Shi\*, Bo Wang, Savio Ho-Chit Chow, Grace Tin-Yun Chung, Ke-En Tan, Yat-Yuen Lim, Anna Chi-Man Tsang, Kwok-Wai Lo, Kevin Y. Yip
+Ken Hung-On Yu\*, Christina Huan Shi\*, Bo Wang, Savio Ho-Chit Chow, Grace Tin-Yun Chung, Ke-En Tan, Yat-Yuen Lim, Anna Chi-Man Tsang, Kwok-Wai Lo, Kevin Y. Yip.
+Quantifying full-length circular RNAs in cancer. bioRxiv [Preprint].
+February 05, 2021.
+Available from: https://doi.org/10.1101/2021.02.04.429722

 ## Table of Contents